wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

   * default: YouTube selects the appropriate playback quality.

 == Changelog ==

+= 0.6.4 =
+* minor bugfix for the bottom player tool bar and for body positioning.

 = 0.6.3 =
 * Added the "link to Youtube® video" option both on settings and shortcode editor; if checked shows the link to the original video at the bottom right over the seek bar.